 At one point, Snape-loved-Lily looked like it was probably going to go out without a whimper, too.
 By the time I got to the end of OotP I’d have been amazed if Rowling ever gave us one word on the subject of young Severus Snape’s interactions with Miss Lily Evans between that point and the end of Book 7.

 And I certainly no longer believed the typical fanon iteration of it, that of Snape’s actions having been based on an unrequited teenaged crush.
 That was just too obvious.
-That had gone stale.
+That one had gone stale.
 And it was no longer necessary to the backstory.
 Fanon Snape might still require it.
 But the one in canon certainly didn’t.

 Well, it quickly appeared that I was at least partially wrong about that.
 Once Slughorn spent the whole following book tacitly throwing Snape and Lily into proximity it was clear that something related to that issue was going to be deployed.
 But I did turn out to be at least somewhat correct insofar as I was convinced that whatever the connection was, it would turn out to be something more significant than a case of unrequited teen lurve.

-With MemoryCharmed!Neville we have a theory that from where I was standing never really did fly.
+With MemoryCharmed!Neville we had a theory that from where I was standing never really did fly.
 The whole premise that Neville might “know something” regarding Lord Voldemort which he had overheard as a toddler and had erased from his memory after the attack on his parents, made no sense.
 Just because forgetfulness can be induced magically does not mean that every instance of it necessarily has to have been induced magically.
 And for Neville to have been over-enthusiastically Memory Charmed as a toddler served no useful purpose to anyone.
 The DEs who tortured his parents were all caught, almost immediately.
 There’s never been any question of who they were.
 Memory charming Neville did not keep them from being identified.
 Voldemort had been attempting to return since Book 1, and had moved about considerably, so any knowledge of where he might have been hiding ten years earlier was irrelevant to the story as it was being told now.
 Frank and Alice Longbottom — or for that matter, the Lestranges and Barty Crouch Jr — were all unlikely to have had any unique information concerning Voldemort for Neville to have learned.

 • • • •